uikit/uikit-site/docs/pages/form.md

 ## Layout modifiers

 Define labels and controls and apply a stacked or horizontal layout to form elements.
-Layout modifiers can also be added to a `<fieldset>` element.
+Layout modifiers can be added to any parent element like the `<fieldset>` element.
 This makes it possible to have different form layouts for each fieldset.

 | Class                 | Description                                                 |
 |-----------------------|-------------------------------------------------------------|